francisjxmes/quiz-game-final/README.md

 The quiz is built using a simple data model:
 * Question List: A list of dictionaries containing question and answer pairs.
 * The quiz uses basic string comparison for answer checking after stripping and converting input to lowercase.

+### Question and Answer Game Loop
+* A list of predefined trivia questions from topics like geography, pop culture, and politics.

+### Case-Insensitive Validation
+* User answers are converted to lowercase before comparison, making the game more forgiving and user-friendly.

+### Score Tracking
+* The game keeps track of correct answers and shows the final score at the end of each round.

+### Replay Option
+* After each quiz round, the player can choose to play again or exit the game.

+### Input Validation
+* Prevents empty inputs by asking the player to enter a valid response.

+## Data Model

+The quiz is built using a simple data model:
+* Question List: A list of dictionaries containing question and answer pairs.
+* The quiz uses basic string comparison for answer checking after stripping and converting input to lowercase.